enzuru/company-spell/README.md

 (setf company-spell-args "-a soundslike")
 ```

-#### company-spell-filter
+#### company-spell-function

-You might want to setup your own filter.
-This is a simple function that takes in the results of your spellcheck command with its arguments, and turns it into a list for Company.
+You might want to setup your own function.
+This is a simple function that calls your spellcheck command with your arguments, and turns it into a list for Company.
 ```elisp
 (setf company-spell-filter #'my-filtering-function)
 ```